-By eliminating the roll bar and modifying the shank profile, this Vulcan anchor makes a snug fit on the bows.
+This Vulcan anchor makes a snug fit on the bows by eliminating the roll bar and modifying the shank profile.
 It will be easier to clear all protrusions, such as bowsprits, platforms, stays, and prods, without any inconvenience or hassle.

 The shank of the Vulcan anchor has a D shape.
 This shape encourages self-stowing and self-handling when the anchor is retrieved on most bow rollers.
 It has a smooth liquid action that ensures a more relaxed and convenient use for all operators.

 There are also two versions of Vulcan anchors: the stainless steel anchor and the galvanized steel models.
 Both are basically the same when it comes to their design components.
 They share the same capabilities as well.